dexterlabora/generate-api-index/README.md

 ## Overview

-This tool automates the creation of Cisco Meraki API documentation from an OpenAPI specification.
-It fetches the most recent API spec and organizes it into human-readable formats.
+This tool automates the creation of Cisco Meraki [API Index](https://developer.cisco.com/meraki/api/api-index/) documentation from an OpenAPI specification.
+It fetches the most recent API release and organizes it into human-readable formats.

 ## Outputs: